lightning/bolts/02-peer-protocol.md

 the `funding_signed` message is sent/received, both sides should wait for the funding transaction to ensure the blockchain and reach their specified depth (number of confirmations).
-After both sides have sent the `funding_locked` message, the channel is estimated and can begin normal operation.
+After both sides have sent the `funding_locked` message, the channel is established and can begin normal operation.
 The `funding_locked` message includes information which will be used to construct channel authentication proofs.